Stop Creditors from Calling. File a Consumer Proposal in Alberta.

 While a consumer proposal is a great option for some consumers, it’s also not the only debt relief option there is out there.
 Many for-profit debt solutions companies have resorted to pocketing off unsuspecting consumers for whom filing a consumer proposal may not be the best option.

 You have the right to walk away from situations that pressure you to pay thousands of dollars even before a consumer proposal is filed.

 Our Licensed Insolvency Trustees are both trained in judicial filing processes and sound financial planning.
 In your first confidential session (at no cost) with a LIT, we plan your debt strategy with what you are comfortable with in order to reclaim your financial independence.

 We call the active management of your debt a path to “greater financial recovery.”

 When we use the term “greater financial recovery,” it could include one or more of the following:

 - a one-time lump sum payment

 - distributing payments to your unsecured creditors more frequently than in a bankruptcy

 - paying more into the consumer proposal on a monthly basis or for a longer period of time than would be required in a personal bankruptcy

 They will respond with a voting letter to either accept or reject your consumer proposal.
-If the unsecured creditors vote to accept your consumer proposal by a simple majority (50% or more) and the court approves it, your consumer proposal becomes a binding legal contract that applies to all your unsecured creditors, even if some of your unsecured creditors voted to reject your consumer proposal or did not vote at all.
+If the unsecured creditors vote to accept your consumer proposal by a simple majority (50% or more) and the court approves it, your consumer proposal becomes a binding legal contract.
+It applies to all your unsecured creditors, even if some of them voted to reject your consumer proposal or did not vote at all.